MEDSL/medslcleaner/vignettes/excel.md

 Notice:

-  - **Multiple header rows:** We see the jurisdiction in row `2`.
+  - *Multiple header rows:* We see the jurisdiction in row `2`.
 Row `3` indicates offices.
 Row `4` gives candidates.

-  - **Multiple-column or “merged” cells:** headers `Sheriff`, `Attorney`, and `Treasurer` each apply to two columns.
+  - *Multiple-column or “merged” cells:* headers `Sheriff`, `Attorney`, and `Treasurer` each apply to two columns.
 But in R, these values occupy only the first of the merged columns.

-We can use some `medslcleaner` functions to extract the vote counts for each candidate, by precinct, and correctly associate candidates with offices, districts, and parties.
+We can use `medslcleaner` to extract the vote counts for each candidate by precinct, and correctly associate candidates with offices, districts, and parties.
 Here’s where we’re going:

 ``` r
 # Instead of `read_excel`, `read_xlreturns`